Colocation from In-House to Remote Data Centers

 Very few data centers are constrained anymore to one backbone carrier, instead increasingly so across a blended backbone of multiple carriers and diverse fiber paths.
 Do you need to cross-connect to a carrier not offered on the provider’s posted collocation packages?
 That’s not possible in-house, but it is possible in a data center.

-The bottleneck has always been the lack of scalable connectivity – or sometimes just the reliability of the connection itself.
+– or sometimes just the reliability of the connection itself.
 An unfortunate aspect of in-house networks is that if your network goes down, not only can’t your staff get any work done, your client’s can’t access your site either.
 And even worse, some incoming connections included voice and data lines across the same wire, so phone calls disappeared as well.
 What is a production hour worth to your business?

 What about disaster scenarios?